siddhpatil6/Mobile-Development-How-Things-work/README.md

 <h1> How viewmodel get retain in configuration changes ?</h1>

 Before diving into the internals, let’s revisit what a ‘ViewModel’ is.
 A ‘ViewModel’ is an architectural component that is used to hold and manage data for views (such as Activities and Fragments) in a way that is conscious of lifecycle events.
-This helps to separate the responsibilities of data handling and view displaying, leading to more manageable and testable code.
+This helps to separate the responsibilities of data handling and view displaying, leading to more manageable and testable code. <br>

 <h3> How ViewModel Works Internally </h3>
-When we create a ‘ViewModel’ instance, we usually use ‘ViewModelProvider’, like so:
+When we create a ‘ViewModel’ instance, we usually use ‘ViewModelProvider’, like so:  <br>

 ```
 val viewModel = ViewModelProvider(this).get(MyViewModel::class.java)
 ```

 This ‘ViewModelProvider’ uses a ‘ViewModelStore’ to retain ‘ViewModel’ instances.
-Let’s have a look at a simplified ‘ViewModelProvider’:
+Let’s have a look at a simplified ‘ViewModelProvider’:  <br>

 ```
 class ViewModelProvider (